facebookresearch/LIGHT/deploy/web/README.md

 ## Using LIGHT

 As of now, the only way to switch between the world creation and game is to manually change the endpoint.
-You can access that game simply at `hostname:port/`, while the world creation tool is hosted at `hostname:port/builder/`.
-Note, as of now the last forward slash is necessary to avoid 404 errors.
+You can access that game simply at `hostname:port/`, while the world creation tool is hosted at `hostname:port/builder`.

 If it is your first time playing, you will be asked to login with a username and password.
 The username is not important, but as of now the password must be _**LetsPlay**_